ericvolp12/jetstream/README.md

 Jetstream converts the CBOR-encoded MST blocks produced by the ATProto firehose and translates them into JSON objects that are easier to interface with using standard tooling available in programming languages.

-FYI there are some existing limitations around cursors/playback switchover that are WIP so if you want the best experience, just run in live-tailing mode (without a cursor).

 ## Running Jetstream

 To run Jetstream, make sure you have docker and docker compose installed and run `make up` in the repo root.